influxdata/docs-v2/content/flux/v0.x/data-types/composite/function.md

 seotitle: Work with functions in Flux
 list_title: Function
 description: >
+  A **function** type is a set of parameters that perform an operation.
   Learn how to work with functions in flux.
 menu:
   flux_0_x: